log10-io/log10/cli_docs.md

 ```

 ### Feedback Tasks and Feedback
 To start adding feedback, first you need to define a feedback task with [`log10 feedback-task create`](#log10-feedback-task-create).
 Then you can add feedback to a logged completions with [`log10 feedback create`](#log10-feedback-create).
-For more details, please refer to this [doc](https://log10.io/docs/feedback/feedback#add-feedback).
+For more details, you can read more in [log10's user documentation](https://log10.io/docs/feedback/feedback#add-feedback).

 To list all feedback tasks, use [`log10 feedback-task list`](#log10-feedback-task-list)